 Rock Creek Park by Dr. Jeffrey Fearing (c) 1990

-Anamakeesuk Nepun
+Anamakeesuk Takwank

-Today is Summer
+Today is Autumn

-Blessings in the Spirit of Summer
+Blessings in the Spirit of Autumn

 Thank you for visiting!